The quickening pace of economic development as well as a growing diversity of business models and product ideas all call for a new kind of workforce.

 - Since freelancers have little time to look for new customers, there will be a growing need for agents who can bring freelancers and their clients together.
 This is already a quickly growing business model used by agencies and Internet platforms.
 However, for groups such as high-end experts, new kinds of highly specialized sales and marketing services will develop.
 These will likely include freelance agents and marketing-oriented professional associations.

 There is little doubt that this global shift to freelancing will continue, radically altering the way we work and how business models operate.
 Businesses will undoubtedly benefit from this development, but so will be the experts, at least in the long run.
 While possible side-effects, such as declining job security, may cause social tensions, and though many may mourn the good-old corporate coziness, positive implications likely outweigh potential problems.
-For example, according to market research, a vast majority of employees are very unhappy with their jobs.
-Following their real passions, as well as gaining the sense of freedom and self-determination, makes professionals happier with their lives.
+For example, according to market research, the vast majority of employees are very unhappy with their jobs.
+Following their real passions, as well as gaining a sense of freedom and self-determination, makes professionals happier with their lives.
 A freelance-oriented economy is thus likely to produce generally happier societies.